Fire and rescue services

 More information:

-You'll probably need a special insurance policy that covers travel to high-risk destinations.
+You'll need a special insurance policy that covers travel to high-risk destinations.
 Most Australian policies won't cover you for travel to Chad.

 Get comprehensive travel insurance before you leave.